alishka2000/Halyk-Bank-Exam/README.md

     This folder is responsible for recognizing
     the presence of a live
-    signature on scanned documents and outputs a jpg file only with a live signature
+    signature on scanned documents and outputs a jpg file only with a written signature

 ## django_restFramework ##
 And the last one, about Django framework.
 This project about